 It looks like you’re ready to start investing in your sales team and begin the process of hiring the best sales training company you can find.
-However, when figuring out how to choose a sales training company, they can all seem like a positive return on investment on the outside, but not all sales training programs are equal.
+However, when figuring out how to choose a sales training company, they can all seem like a positive return on investment on the outside.
+Yet not all sales training programs are equal.
 That’s why we’ve created this article explaining how to do just that (and get great results!)

 - Is VR Training in the Workplace The Future Of Upskilling Sales Teams?

 - How To Reinforce Sales Training In The Workplace To Maximise ROI

 Sales training provides participants with the application skills, knowledge and tools they need to optimise and maximise their sales results.
 In general, there are two types of sales training.
 The first is Sales Methodology Training, where salespeople learn various sales approaches for each stage of the sales process.
 The second is Sales Skills Training, where salespeople develop and refine their selling ability by learning new techniques to complete each sales process step and lead their prospect to the finish line.